JanHerca/urantiapedia/output/wikijs/en/article/Matt_Neibaur/Archaeology_and_The_Urantia_Book_Tin_in_Turkey.md

 </figure>

 > “_Gold was the first metal to be sought by man; it is easy to work and, at first, was used only as an ornament.
 Copper was next employed but not extensively until it was admixed with tin to make the harder bronze.
-The discovery of mixing copper and tin to make bronze was made by one of the Adamsonites of Turkestan whose highland copper mine happened to be located alongside a tin deposit._” ([UB 81:3.5](/en/The_Urantia_Book/81#p3_5))
+The discovery of mixing copper and tin to make bronze was made by one of the Adamsonites of Turkestan whose highland copper mine happened to be located alongside a tin deposit._” (<a id="a33_396"></a>[UB 81:3.5](/en/The_Urantia_Book/81#p3_5))

 Matt Neibaur contributed the following review emanating from the University of Chicago.